dotnet/docs/docs/framework/unmanaged-api/hosting/coinitializeee-function.md

 ms.author: "ronpet"
 ---
 # CoInitializeEE Function
 Ensures that the common language runtime execution engine is loaded into a process.
-This function is deprecated in the [!INCLUDE[net_v40_long](../../../../includes/net-v40-long-md.md)].
+This function is deprecated in the .NET Framework 4.
 Use the [ICLRRuntimeHost::Start](../../../../docs/framework/unmanaged-api/hosting/iclrruntimehost-start-method.md) method instead.

 ## Syntax